 Alongside this, there is a greater chance of being stuck in a property chain when the market is busier.
 This makes the sales process longer as there will be buyers before you, who have a more complicated conveyancing process to navigate.

 Selling your home before the spring rush allows your property to be viewed before others join the marketplace: your property will be seen first and it's likely you will then be earlier in the chain.
-Later in the season, the conveyancing process takes longer, with a knock-on effect of having to wait months before you get your new property.
+Later in the season, the conveyancing process takes longer, with the knock-on effect of having to wait months before you get your new property.

 Getting ready to sell